fadden/CiderPress2/WineNotes.md

  - Click "Run".
 Click "Yes" to confirm.

 This does a whole bunch of work.
-When it's done, you'll have a copy of the Consolas font family files in "Contents/drive_c/windows/Fonts".
-Click "Close" to close Winetricks, close the Configure window, then double-click on the application icon to test your installation.
+When it's done, you'll have a copy of the Consolas font family files in `Contents/drive_c/windows/Fonts`.
+Click "Close" to close the Winetricks dialog, then close the Configure window.

 Installing the Tahoma font helped on Linux, but had no noticeable effect on macOS (but macOS without Tahoma looks about the same as Linux with it).

 #### Distribution and Installation ####

-The wrapped application can be copied into a ZIP archive and distributed.
+Create a downloadable package by creating a ZIP archive.
+Select the .app app folder (CP2Mac106) and a helpful README.txt in the Finder, then use File > Compress to create a new ZIP archive.
+Rename it to `cp2wine_1.0.6_mac.zip`.

+It would be prudent to test the installation at this time by launching the app and opening some sample files.

-Others can download it and launch it directly, with one minor issue.
+This archive can be downloaded and the application launched directly, once one minor issue is addressed.
 When macOS downloads files from the Internet, it adds a "quarantine" attribute that prevents them from being executed.
-To undo this, it's necessary to run the following command in Terminal:
+To undo this, it's necessary for the end user to run the following command in
+Terminal:

 ```
 % xattr -dr com.apple.quarantine ~/Downloads/<directory where CP2 was unzipped>